tkchafin/mrbait/docs/_build/html/_sources/installation.rst.txt

 Installation
 ------------
-By far the easiest way to acquire and install MrBait is via _conda, a command line interface for managing and installing packages.
+By far the easiest way to acquire and install MrBait is via conda_, a command line interface for managing and installing packages.
 Download and install Anaconda for Python 3.6 here: https://www.anaconda.com/download/.
 If you are wanting a minimal environment, or a faster install, you can also use the Miniconda distribution (https://conda.io/miniconda.html) with